bavalde/bav-github-blog/_posts/posts/2015-07-22-starting-a-new-github-blog.markdown

 and every time I save this file the site is automatically updated (re-built) and can be viewed as localhost:4000.
 I think I can get used to this, pretty slick workflow.

-==Summary
+##Summary
 Basically, this setup was faster and easier than I could have imaged.
 I´m impressed with the Jekyll and ruby/gem utils and to me the theme from Michael Rose looks pretty nice.

-==Next Steps
+##Next Steps
-Now I´m going the eat the macrell.
+Now I´m going the eat a macrell.
 What a booring fish and it´s all over the place for the time beeing.
 I wich it was a proper cod or something.
 Then I might actually write a proper blogpost.